-DDT 211: INTERMEDIATE MACHINE DRAFTING
+DDT 211 INTERMEDIATE MACHINE DRAFTING (1-4-3)

+PREREQUISITE: DDT 104, DDT 111, DDT 124, DDT 131 or advisor approval.
 This second course in machine drafting and design provides more advanced instruction in the largest speciality area of drafting.
 Topics include applications of previously developed skills in the organization and development of more complex working drawings, use of vendor catalogs and the Machinery's Handbook for developing specifications, and use of standardized abbreviations in working drawings.